sjmikler/resnets/README.md

 | WRN-16-8 | 11.0M | ? | 4.27 | ? |
 | WRN-28-10 | 36.5M | ? | 4.00 | ? |

-Reporting results is not trivial - some of the papers seem to report best result instead of mean or median one. **Results from this repository are results from a single run**.
+Reporting results is not trivial - some of the papers seem to report best result instead of mean or median one. **Results from this repository are mostly results from a single run**.
 Every network was trained on 50.000 examples and validated on the test set, while the first ResNet paper used only 45.000 images for training.

-## Differencies:
+### Training curves
+All training logs are available in saved_logs folder.
+You can open it with tensorboard and compare with your results.

+### Differences:
-- I use shortcuts of type B (projection) instead of A (padded identity) for ResNet v1
+- I use shortcuts of type B (projection) instead of A (padded identity) for ResNets v1
 - I use warm-up iterations for all the networks, not only for ResNet-110 as in original paper
 - Using bigger weight decay led to better results in some of the networks, but I don't show this in the comparision